1923k/High-School-Management-System-PHP/README.md

 - Framework(Bootstrap)
 - XAMMP

+# Project Requirements
+  Please follow the below processes accordingly
+1. Download and install XAMMP Server here --> https://www.apachefriends.org/download.html

-# How To Run The Application ?
+# How To Run The Application
-Please follow the bellow processes accordingly
--
+1. Must first be registered user by Admin or Head-Master
+2. After registration, now can login in with your user ID and password